djtech42/YikYakTerminal/README.md

     Yik Yak Command Line Edition : Created by djtech42

-    Note: This app is currently only for viewing yaks at any location.
-There is no ability to post, vote, or delete.
+    Note: This app is currently only for viewing and posting yaks at any location.
+There is no ability to vote or delete yet.

 --------------------------------------------------------------------------------------